jacheung/jacheung.github.io/_posts/2019-08-14-neuroscience-primer.md

 With the above three senses, researchers have studied perception by looking at the sensory representation in the cortex.
 Cortex is what many believe gives humans our intellectual and perceptual abilities, but the circuitry of cortex is complex and much effort is being invested in deciphering the computations performed at each node along the circuit.
 Compared to the other senses studying _**olfaction**_ in rodents is advantageous because the olfactory bulb performs similar computations as the cortex but its circuitry is simpler.
 Similar to touch, studying olfaction is ethologically relevant and the region responsible for olfaction perception (i.e. olfactory bulb) is easily accessible for brain recordings.

 Lastly for those with molecular backgrounds, the stimulus of _**taste**_ can be simply probed via measurements of specific channels that transduce sweet, umami, sour, salt, spicy and bitter flavors from the periphery (i.e. tongue).
+However since taste is the least studied sensory system, research is currently focused on the periphery (i.e. tongue) and not the cortex.

 For questions understanding how the brain and behavior are inextricably linked, touch as a sensory system is perfect.
-This model system would provide an avenue to precisely monitor behavior, easily record brain activity in the cortex, and manipulate the brain to see how touch and perception is altered.
+This model system would provide an avenue to precisely monitor behavior, easily record brain activity in the cortex, and manipulate the brain to see how touch perception is altered.

 #### A table to compare the different senses.
 poor, mediocre, good, great